What is diaper rash?

 - Yeast infection, also known as Candida.

-- Snug-fitting, air-tight plastic pants or plastic-covered diapers that prevent wetness from drying.
+- Snug-fitting, air-tight plastic pants or plastic-covered diapers that prevent wetness from drying or that rub the skin.

 How can I prevent diaper rash?